lipelopesoliveira/pyCOFBuilder/README.md

 ![puCOFBuilder](docs/header.png)

-**pyCOFBuilder** is a simple and powerfull python package to automatically assembly COF structures with specifics bulding blocks, topologies and functionalizations.
+**pyCOFBuilder** is a simple and powerful python package to automatically assembly COF structures with specifics building blocks, topologies, and functionalizations.

 Learn more at [ToNano&Beyond](https://tonanoandbeyondblog.wordpress.com/)